abhishekdhar30/Internship_Assg02/README.md

 *Steps required to run the code:

--First clone the project in your computer by  <strong>git clone https://github.com/abhishekdhar30/Internship_assg02</strong> command.
+-First clone the project in your computer by  <strong>git clone https://github.com/abhishekdhar30/Internship_assg02</strong> command on terminal.

 -Open the terminal having path set to the directory in which project is present